-- 60% of infections are mild, with little or no symptoms
+- Two-thirds of infections are mild, do not come to medical attention.

-- · For those seeking medical attention:
+- One-third seek medical attention:

 - The most common symptoms are:

-- " Fever, fatigue, cough, chest pain, headache, skin rash, joint aches
+- " Fever, fatigue, cough, chest pain, headache, skin rash, joint aches.

-- The average recovery is weeks to many months in otherwise healthy people
+- The recovery often takes many weeks to many months in otherwise healthy people.

 - The complications are:

+- Acute respiratory failure.

-- Residual lung nodules (~5%)
+- Residual lung nodules (~5%).

-- Lung cavitation (~5%)
+- Lung cavitation (~5%).

-- Infections beyond the lungs (1% or less)
+- Infections beyond the lungs (dissemination, 1% or less).